Introduction

 Chest Radiography

 A portable chest radiograph is required in most trauma codes (see Image.
-X-ray, Blunt Chest Trauma).
+X-Ray, Blunt Chest Trauma).
 However, the diagnosis of tension pneumothorax is clinical.
 If suspected, rapid decompression must be immediately performed.
 Radiographic confirmation is often not necessary for intervention.
 However, traditional physical examination indicators like tracheal deviation and distended neck veins exhibit low sensitivity when diagnosing tension pneumothorax.
-Point-of-care ultrasound provides accurate identification of tension pneumothorax.[10]
-Small and medium-sized pneumothoraces and hemothorax may be missed in supine chest radiography.
+Point-of-care ultrasound provides accurate identification of tension pneumothorax.[11]
+In supine chest radiography, small- and medium-sized pneumothoraces and hemothoraces may be missed.
 An aortic injury should be suspected in the presence of a widened mediastinum, apical capping, aortic knob loss, or left mainstem bronchus deviation.
 A ratio of over 25% of the chest width is useful in determining mediastinal widening.
-An occult pneumothorax is suspected if a deep costophrenic sulcus, hemidiaphragm hyperlucency, and an abnormally well-defined mediastinal or cardiac border are evident.[11][12][13]
+An occult pneumothorax is suspected if a deep costophrenic sulcus, hemidiaphragm hyperlucency, and an abnormally well-defined mediastinal or cardiac border are evident.[12][13][14]

 Focused Assessment with Sonography in Trauma

-The anterior chest wall areas between the ribs may be evaluated by eFAST to search for pneumothorax.
+The eFAST may evaluate the anterior chest wall between the ribs to search for pneumothorax.
 Bedside eFAST is more sensitive when evaluating pneumothorax than supine chest radiography.
-An ultrasound probe may be placed on the chest to assess lung sliding, the absence of which suggests pneumothorax.
+An ultrasound probe may be placed on the chest to assess lung sliding, but this absence suggests pneumothorax.
 The spinal stripe appears as a bright line parallel to the ribs and represents a reverberation artifact produced by the interface between the ribs and the air-filled lung tissue.
-In an acute trauma setting, finding the spinal stripe superior to the diaphragm in the right and left upper quadrant windows helps identify hemothorax.[14][15][16][17]
-To direct definitive management, the eFAST should be completed during the primary survey, especially in unstable patients.
+Normal lung sliding on ultrasound appears as a "marching ants" pattern or "sandy beach" on ultrasound M-mode.
+The absence of pleural sliding, combined with a "stratosphere" or "barcode" sign on M-mode, is almost pathognomonic for pneumothorax with a specificity of 99%.[19][20]
+In acute trauma, finding the spinal stripe superior to the diaphragm in the right and left upper quadrant windows helps identify hemothorax.[21][22][23][24]
+The eFAST should be completed during the primary survey to direct definitive management, especially in unstable patients.

 Computed Tomography